AhmadBedair/Image-manipulation/README.md

 of a gray scale image, thus this algorithm can be simply decomposed into 5 main js functions.

 ### Skills needed
--js
+- js
--Basic mathematics(linear polynomial functions)
+- Basic mathematics(linear polynomial functions)